kuzzleio/kourou/README.md

   Other

-    Use the --editor flag to modify the query before sending it to Kuzzle Use the --display flag to display a specific property of the response
+    Use the --display flag to display a specific property of the response

     Examples:
-      - kourou api document:create -i iot -c sensors --editor
       - kourou api server:now --display 'result.now'
 ```